 Nathan Wuornos is the wry local cop who soon became Audrey's partner after her arrival in town.
 Plagued by a superpower that makes him unable to feel anything (physically, that is), Audrey's immunity to his power made Nathan realize that, emotionally speaking, he could still feel quite a bit.
 Nathan has a quiet, controlled demeanor that often clashes with Audrey's feisty one -- a dichotomy that also makes them perfect complements.

-On stage, Bryant has acted in numerous theatre productions across Canada including The Crucible, The King & I and Alumnae Theatre's Your Tricks Might Be Poison.
-Bryant flexed his funny bone and joined forces with some pals to form the Skarsgard Players theatre company, named in honor of veteran Swedish actor Stellan Skarsgard, and launched an all-male production of Are You There God?
+On the stage, Bryant has acted in numerous theatre productions across Canada, including The Crucible, The King & I and Alumnae Theatre's Your Tricks Might Be Poison.
+Bryant flexed his funny bone and joined forces with some pals to form the Skarsgard Players theatre company, named in honour of veteran Swedish actor Stellan Skarsgard, and launched an all-male production of Are You There God?
 It's Me Margaret based on the Judy Blume novel.

 Bryant currently resides in Los Angeles with his wife and young daughter.